RJVisee44/Detector-Assisted-Tracking/README.md

 Paper can be found: http://arxiv.org/abs/1908.10406
  -> Submitted to IEEE TBME

+ In its current form, DAT can track one object at a time.
+In this case, it can detect either the left or right hand.
+Changing to different objects is as easy as retraining YOLOv2 (See Step 1 repository).
+Future work consists of extending to multi-object tracking.

 # Installation

 1. Download YOLO repository.
 I like AlexeyAB/darknet: `git clone https://github.com/AlexeyAB/darknet.git`